Attachment Therapy For Women In San Antonio

 The Places It Follows You

-In relationships, you read the room.
+In relationships, you read the energy in the room.
 You feel what other people are feeling, sometimes more clearly than they do.

 And because you're so attuned, you often end up feeling responsible for it.
 You smooth what's rough.
 You edit yourself before speaking, running the calculation of what's safe to say.